srihariravikumar/mypa/README.md

 MyPA's core developer is [Yoginth](https://yoginth.surge.sh).
 However, for technical support and other problems, please go through the channels mentioned above.

-For a complete list of code contributors, please see [AUTHORS.md](AUTHORS.md).
+For a complete list of code contributors, please see [AUTHORS](AUTHORS.md).

 ## License

 *Copyright (c) 2017, MyPA.
 All rights reserved.*

 MyPA is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold \[us\] liable"](http://choosealicense.com).
-For the full license text see the [LICENSE.md](LICENSE.md) file.
+For the full license text see the [LICENSE](LICENSE) file.

 *Note that this licensing only refers to the MyPA client code (i.e.,  the code on GitHub) and not to the disk image itself (i.e., the code on SourceForge).*